Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 Collagen can simply be described as a protein that acts as a glue that 'holds our body together'.
 The benefits are not only for the skin but also for the heart and can even improve athletic performance.
 Other benefits of taking collagen are:

-- Healthier and younger looking skin
+- Healthier and younger-looking skin.

-- Assist the body in metabolizing fats, therefore good for weight loss
+- Assist the body in metabolizing fats, therefore good for weight loss.

-- Slows the effect of arthritis
+- Slows the effect of arthritis.

 Drink Ingestible Collagens for Smoother and Firmer Skin?

-Now, beauty and pharmaceutical companies have started marketing beauty-from-within products and this includes collagen drinks.
+Now, beauty and pharmaceutical companies have started to market beauty-from-within products and this includes collagen drinks.

 Do they work?